AndrewGuenther/fck-nat/docs/features.md

 fck-nat can operate on a single instance, or withing an autoscaling group for improved availability.
 When running in an autoscaling group, fck-nat can be configured to always attach a specific ENI at start-up, allowing fck-nat to maintain a consistent internal-facing IP address.
+Additionally, it is also possible to configure an already allocated EIP address that would be carried through instance refreshs.

-To enable this feature, you'll need to create a config file at `/etc/fck-nat.conf` like this:
+To enable these features, you'll need to create a config file at `/etc/fck-nat.conf` like this:

 ```
 eni_id=<YOUR_ENI_ID>
+eip_id=<YOUR_EIP_ALLOCATION_ID>
 ```

 Once the fck-nat configuration is created, be sure to restart the service by running `service fck-nat restart`.